NYC Prom Limo Guide for Parents

 Frequently Asked Questions

-No. The contract must be signed by a parent or legal guardian who's 21+.
-The credit card must also belong to an adult.
+No. The booking contract must be signed by a parent or legal guardian who is 21+, and the credit card on file must belong to that adult.
+NYC TLC regulations require this for chartered vehicles with minor passengers.
+A waiver listing all passengers is also standard.

-No minimum age for passengers, but the person booking must be 21+ with parental consent for all minors.
+No minimum age for passengers, but the person booking must be 21+ with parental consent for all minor passengers.
+NYC TLC regulations require parental sign-off and a passenger list waiver.
+Underage drinking is strictly prohibited and triggers immediate booking termination plus potential legal exposure.

 Need a Ride?